revou-fsse-oct24/DandyWildan95/README.md

 # Modul 1 Dandy Wildan

-# Dens Tobacco & Cigar Website
+# Dens Tobacco & Cigar

 This project is a simple, responsive website for **Dens Tobacco & Cigar**, a shop established in 2020.
 The site provides essential information about the shop, including a brief overview of its offerings and a contact form for customer inquiries.